Advice for non-health residential facilities

-Many residents and some staff and volunteers in care facilities may fit into this category.
-There are currently no vaccines or specific treatment for this disease so putting in place increased measures to reduce the risk of spreading the disease to vulnerable residents, staff and volunteers is very important.
+Many residents and some staff and volunteers in care facilities may fit into these categories.
+The best way to protect workers and residents is to be vaccinated against COVID-19.
+Putting in place increased measures to reduce the risk of spreading the disease to vulnerable residents, staff and volunteers is also very important.

 Preventing the spread of COVID-19

-Follow these simple steps to help stop the spread of germs:
+Follow these simple steps to help stop the spread of COVID-19:

-- Staff and volunteers should wash their hands often with soap and running water or use an alcohol-based hand rub.
+- Staff and volunteers should wash their hands often with soap and running water or use an alcohol-based hand sanitiser.
 They should also help residents to do the same.

-- Make sure there are enough tissues and bins available.
+- Make sure there are enough tissues, bins and hand sanitiser available.

 - Help residents keep a distance of at least 1.5 metres from others where possible.